Brushing Up on Basics: Can You Spread Gingivitis to Others?

 Gingivitis develops when plaque, a sticky film of bacteria, accumulates on the teeth and gums.

-If not removed through regular brushing and flossing, plaque hardens into tartar, further irritating the gums and causing inflammation.
+If not removed through regular brushing and flossing, plaque hardens into tartar, which further irritates the gums and causes inflammation.

 Symptoms of gingivitis include red, swollen gums that may bleed, bad breath, and gum tenderness.